Turks and Caicos Bonefishing

 The Turks and Caicos has many protected areas where fishing is prohibited.
 Such areas include nature reserves, national parks, and nature sanctuaries.

-The reality of the bonefishing situation in the Turks and Caicos is that many or most of the professional guides operate their charters regularly in either the Ramsar Nature Reserve, the Little Ambergris Cay Nature Reserve, or the East Bay Islands National Park, wherein fishing is not allowed.
+The reality of Turks and Caicos bonefishing is that many or most of the professional guides operate charters regularly in either the Ramsar Nature Reserve, the Little Ambergris Cay Nature Reserve, or the East Bay Islands National Park, wherein fishing is not allowed.

-Catch and release flats fishing likely does limited harm to the environment, and the local Department of Environment and Coastal Resources (DECR) has explored changes in the laws to allow for it, yet with no result as of yet, and nor foreseeable decision.
+Catch and release flats fishing likely does limited harm to the environment.
+The local Department of Environment and Coastal Resources (DECR) has explored changes in the laws to allow for it, yet with no result as of yet and no foreseeable decision.

 Bonefishing Guides

-Charters departing from Providenciales will typically travel east to North Caicos, Middle Caicos, or maybe as far as East Caicos on a full day trip.
-Wind is often 15-20kts out of the east, which can result in a bit of a bumpy ride.
-On the way back the ride is often smoother.
+Charters departing from Providenciales typically travel east to North Caicos, Middle Caicos, or as far as East Caicos on a full-day trip.
+Wind is often 15–20 knots out of the east, which can result in a slightly bumpy ride.
+On the way back, the ride is often smoother.

-There are a few airboats that are used on charters from South Caicos, which in that area are superior to conventional flats skiff due to the very shallow depths between South Caicos and the nearby Hog Cay and East Caicos.
-In Stake Bank and Southern Bush Bay, which are very shallow banks to the north of South Caicos, depths are often around 6” for extensive distances, and conventional flats vessels with outboard engines will have difficulties.
-The tidal creeks and sounds off North Caicos and to a lesser extent Middle Caicos are slightly deeper, which allows for skiffs and flats boats.
+A few airboats are used on charters from South Caicos, which in that area are superior to conventional flats skiffs due to the very shallow depths between South Caicos and the nearby Hog Cay and East Caicos.
+In Stake Bank and Southern Bush Bay, which are very shallow banks to the north of South Caicos, depths are often around 6 inches (15 cm) for extensive distances, and conventional flats vessels with outboard engines have difficulties navigating them.
+The tidal creeks and sounds off North Caicos (and to a lesser extent, Middle Caicos) are slightly deeper, which allows for skiffs and flats boats.

-Charter rates are high compared to many other countries, yet are largely due to fuel costs, transit distances, and the general high costs of living in the Turks and Caicos.
+Charter rates are high compared to many other countries, and this is largely due to high fuel costs, long transit distances, and the general high cost of living in the Turks and Caicos.

 DIY Bonefishing

-As may be expected, the less-visited and less-accessible flats generally have the best fishing, and such locations tend to be only accessible via boat, with 30-60 minute transit times from the populated islands.
-However, excellent DIY bonefish definitely is possible.
+As may be expected, the less-visited and less accessible flats generally have the best fishing.
+Such locations tend to be only accessible via boat, and transit times can be 30–60 minutes from the populated islands.
+However, acceptable DIY bonefishing is possible if you know where to go.

 Islands

-For DIY bonefishing, North Caicos and Middle Caicos excel.
-Providenciales does have accessible locations, yet they tend to be hit more, so fish are quite skittish.
+North Caicos and Middle Caicos excel for DIY bonefishing.
+Providenciales does have accessible bonefishing locations, yet as they tend to be fished more often, the fish can be quite skittish.

 North Caicos and Middle Caicos